laboratory10/auro_overview/README.md

 ### Section 3.1: Embedded Base Station and Launch Station Code
 Code for the Base Station can be found in `/auro/base_station/`.
 It is designed to be lightweight and simple since the task it performs is simple.
 The Base Station:
 - receives any data transmitted on the radio for relay back to the host computer so it can be displayed with the Ground System
-- sends FSW commands from the user to AURO
+- sends FSW commands from the operator to AURO

 Code for the Launch Station can be found in `/auro/launch_station`.
 Its purpose is also simple, so the code is also lightweight.
 The launch station:
-- listens on the radio link for one of the few FSW commands from the Base Station the requires it to act
+- listens on the radio link for one of the few FSW commands from the Base Station that requires it to act
 - takes the commanded action (namely energize a non-latching relay to complete the launch circuit and ignite the rocket motor)
 - report with LAUNCH level ETLs the launch station's actions